Blog Article / 24 July 2017

 Poland even has a desert region in the Lesser Poland Voivodeship:

-In addition, Poland takes pride in its unspoiled nature and rich variety of flora and fauna.
-Our Bialowieza National Park is the last remaining primeval forests and home to about 25,000 species of animals and more than 1,000 species of plants.
+In addition, Poland takes pride in its unspoiled nature and a rich variety of flora and fauna.
+Our Bialowieza National Park is the last remaining primeval forest and home to about 25,000 species of animals and more than 1,000 species of plants.
 Moreover, nearly 30 percent of the country is covered in forests.
-There is no better place than Polish countryside to get away from the hustle and bustle of everyday life and be out in the nature!
+There is no better place than the Polish countryside to get away from the hustle and bustle of everyday life and be out in nature!